sybrenjansen/mpire/docs/usage/index.rst

     # In the case you want to kill the processes even though they are still busy
     pool.terminate()

-When using ``n_jobs=None`` MPIRE will spawn as many processes as there are CPUs on your system, minus one.
-The minus one is done in favor of the ``imap`` functions, where the main thread is usually busy as well.
+When using ``n_jobs=None`` MPIRE will spawn as many processes as there are CPUs on your system.
 Specifying more jobs than you have CPUs is, of course, possible as well.

 .. warning::

     The results queue should be drained first before joining the workers, otherwise you can get a deadlock.
+If you want to join either way, use :meth:`mpire.WorkerPool.terminate`.
 For more information, see the warnings in the Python docs here_.

 .. _here: https://docs.python.org/3.4/library/multiprocessing.html#pipes-and-queues